hellenxu/iOS/README.md

 2. Done button doesn't show on custom notification setting page.

+3. Warning - ambiguous constraints

+> [Warning] Warning once only: Detected a case where constraints ambiguously suggest a height of zero for a tableview cell's content view.
+We're considering the collapse unintentional and using standard height instead.

 ***

 #### Path

+Advanced
+****
+[20190524] common protocols of tableview; under-the-hood performance of tableView.

+Basics
+****
 [20190522] custom notification settings; siri reading.

 [20190517] custom notification - part one: notification extension.